jnozzi/cocoadev.com/markdown/ProblemWithClass.md

-I know we haven't finished with General/HowDoIDoRadioButtonsWithRegularButtons, but this has driven me crazy all day long.
+I know we haven't finished with HowDoIDoRadioButtonsWithRegularButtons, but this has driven me crazy all day long.
 I can't seem to get this code to work.

-General/AmpersandArt.h:
+AmpersandArt.h:

 /*
 ----------------------------------